opossum-labs/opossum/opossum_cli/README.md

-# OPOSSUM CLI
+# opossum_cli
-**Open-source Optics Simulation System and Unified Modeler – Command Line Interface**

-The **OPOSSUM CLI** provides a way to use the Opossum framework without the graphical user interface.
+The command line interface for **OPOSSUM**, the **Open-source Optics Simulation System and Unified Modeler**, provides a way to use the Opossum framework without the graphical user interface.
 It allows loading optical setup files (`.opm`), analyzing models, and generating reports directly from the command line.

 ---